Admissions Policy for the One Day School

 - Do they show some understanding of our ethos and display a willingness to participate in the democratic structure of the school?

-- Do they want to learn, will they respect others and do they understand (relative to age and experience) the school’s philosophy and the demands it puts on them?
+- Do they want to learn, will they respect others and do they understand (relative to age and experience) the school’s philosophy?

 The child is then either offered a place, denied a place, or given more trial time if the school meeting believes that greater exposure to the school will help them appreciate our principles.